batjko/gql2sql/README.md

 # GQL2SQL API Service

-> Under Development!!!

-This node application, once completed, will serve as an API service in front of our main SQL database (mainly for Findur data).
+This node application, serves as example of a GraphQL API service in front of a legacy SQL database.
-It can be used by any other applications or processes to interact with the Findur database without having to write complex SQL queries over unknown Findur-specific tables.
+It shows usage of Sequelize to interact with a MSSQL database (never need to write a single SQL command), and some tooling like:

+* Babel (full ES6, incl. imports for example)
+* Logging with Winston (console and Loggly)
+* Testing with Mocha and Chai

 ## Installation / Development